 Membership sank to 75 while the debt continued to increase until it reached $203.
 In 1884, a city ordinance was passed, which established a tax-supported base and gave Emporia a public library in the modern sense.
 The library grew and soon needed room for expansion.
 Mrs. Amanda Wicks, a librarian in 1893, learned of the Carnegie funds available to establish public libraries and immediately applied for a grant.
 However, because of the Carnegie library already located on the College of Emporia campus, the request was denied.
 A second application resulted in a $22,000 donation for a building.
 Mrs. Preston B. Plumb, wife of one of the founders of Emporia and the first president of the library association, donated land at 6th and Market for the building site as well as money for the architectural services.

-At this time, Mrs. Liegl began to weed and update the library’s collection, which had grown to the point of overflowing.
+At this time, Mrs. Liegl began to update the library’s collection, which had grown to the point of overflowing.
 She invited several people in the community to organize a Friends of the Library group to raise money, work on publicity, and coordinate activities with the board of directors.
 The first Friends group, in 1973, was comprised of 237 members who paid $1 each for membership.
 Their first summer book sale raised $479.
 From these funds, the Friends invested $700 in a film projector and screen.
 They began brown bag lunches accompanied by a film, which they then used to establish a building fund.
 They managed to raise $500 toward a new building.

 The new building—our current building—has a spacious atrium, the checkout desk, the children’s room, adult and children’s DVD collections, audiobooks, an area for mending and processing materials, and the large meeting room on the main floor.
-Upstairs is the adult collection (which includes fiction and nonfiction), the Spanish language collection, the young adult area, microfilm, and reference materials.
+Upstairs is the adult collection (which includes fiction and nonfiction), the Spanish language collection, the young adult area, and microfilm.
 Another upstairs feature is the Kansas Room, which houses the magazine and newspaper reading space as well as books about Kansas.
 The library also provides computers for public use and free Wi-Fi.

 In 2001, the library removed the card catalogs and purchased an automated library system.
 The new system gave patrons online access to the digital catalog and modernized processing internally.
 In 2017, the library moved to a newer, more streamlined automated library system, giving patrons even more access to their accounts and allowing the integration of the catalog and digital resources with the website.
 In 2019, the library celebrated its 150th anniversary.
 In 2020, the library went fine-free for most items, making our library more accessible to patrons.
 During the COVID-19 pandemic, the library added RFID technology and pickup services, to make it easier for patron to access library services and materials.
 The library had the skylight in the atrium repaired in 2021.
 The library continues to adapt its services and resources based on the needs of the community and continues to upgrade the building when possible.